Why Do Chickens Stop Laying Eggs?

 To accommodate this natural cycle and ensure a consistent egg supply, I keep a few more hens than I need.
 This strategy results in a surplus of eggs during the longer, sunnier days of spring and summer.
 It’s a delightful time when the coop is bustling with activity, and the hens are at their most productive.

-To preserve the excess eggs, I employ a traditional method known as egg glassing or water glassing.
+I employ a traditional method known as egg glassing or water glassing.
 This remarkable technique involves submerging fresh eggs in a solution of hydrated lime and water, which can keep them preserved for up to two years.
 It’s a simple yet effective way to store surplus eggs without refrigeration, ensuring we have a steady supply even when the hens are on their natural laying break.

 This approach to chicken keeping, focused on respecting the natural laying patterns of chickens, has been rewarding.
 It allows my hens to live more stress-free lives, aligning with the natural ebb and flow of their laying cycles, and provides my family with a year-round supply of eggs.
 Embracing this method reflects a commitment to sustainable and humane poultry keeping, honoring the natural processes of these remarkable birds.